20 / 100

 Is Christian County growing or shrinking?

-Are many people relocating to Christian County?
+Are people moving to Christian County?

 [09] Similar Counties by Size & Score